threefoldtecharchive/threefold-wallet-electron/README.md

 ![screenshot of account creation page](/docs/images/scrshot_account_new.png)

 > This page allows you to create a new account and store it on your local disk:
-> - an account is linked to a TFChain network (this cannot be changed once the account is created):
+> - an account is linked to a TFChain or Goldchain network (this cannot be changed once the account is created):
->   - `standard` is the regular network and works with real money (TFT);
+>   - `standard` is the regular network and works with real money (TFT / GFT);
->   - `testnet` is the test network, works with test tokens, useful to play with the TFChain technology and test new features;
+>   - `testnet` is the test network, works with test tokens, useful to play with the TFChain or Goldchain technology and test new features;
->   - `devnet` is for developers only
 > - Account name is a label for you to know what account is what;
 > - Password is used to encrypt your stored account (and its info);
 > - The seed (mnemonic phrase) is a 24-word list that is used as the input for all your wallet's keys.
 Choose to generate a seed for you to create a new account;